 At the end of this module, you will receive a certificate as proof of participation.

 Target group: Students, alumni and staff with no prior experience in using EndNote.
-Also very useful for students, staff and alumni with prior experience in using EndNote version X9.3.3 to get acquainted with EndNote version 20.1.
+Also very useful for students, staff and alumni with prior experience in using older EndNote versions to get acquainted with EndNote version 20.3.

 Course format: Self-directed